 Q: From a user and change management perspective, what is the 12.1 to 12.2 functional experience like?
 How about 12.1 to Cloud SaaS?

 A: If you did a pure technical upgrade and didn’t take advantage of the new features in 12.2, then you can minimize your change management problem to a great extent.
 From a business process standpoint, you do have the opportunity in 12.2 in a lot of places to use a new user interface that looks a lot like the cloud user interface.
-It is more modern user interface, built with a new Oracle Application environment that has a mobile-first point of view.
+It is a more modern user interface, built with a new Oracle Application environment that has a mobile-first point of view.
 You’ll find your younger users (or millennials) probably adapt better to it.
 On the other hand, you’ll find older users that have been using Oracle Forms for many years, have some resistance to the new interface, but it is something that can be overcome.
 It is a much nicer user interface and provides more capabilities and features, especially in areas like Mobility, and it is really similar to that employed in Oracle Cloud SaaS, so the same kind of change management engagement would be required.

 A: Short answer is that you wouldn’t get regular patches.
-We’ve seen customers that work out some deals with Oracle to get support by paying extra fees, but that’s a really not a good situation to be in.
+We’ve seen customers that work out some deals with Oracle to get support by paying extra fees, but that’s really not a good situation to be in.

 Q: Since R12.2.x sits on top of Weblogic, and R12.1.3 is built on IAS, do I need new licenses when upgrading to R12.2.x for Weblogic?